pvpkiran/price_calculator/README.md

 java -jar target/<jar file>
 `

-Once the application is running you can reach the rest endpoint with the required parameters to get the result.
+Once the application is running you can reach the rest endpoint with the required request body to get the result.
 You can use any REST client to do so.
-Alternatively if you use intellij IDEA, you can use the attached [http request generated](spring6-endpoints.http)
+Alternatively if you use intellij IDEA, you can use the attached [http generated_request](spring6-endpoints.http)

 ### Tests
 Tests are developed using Junit5.
 There are no unit tests currently.
-There is a Integration test covering all the scenarios.
+There is an Integration test covering all the scenarios.